By guest blogger Jane Trueper, circa 2014. Last updated 11 November 2019.

 eBook distributors offer several benefits that might weigh in favor of choosing one to help your publication process as opposed to going it alone.
 For one, you’ll get aggregated sales data across all retail platforms (very helpful come tax time).
 You may also actually earn a higher percentage of sales if you upload to a retailer through a distributor than if you did on your own – Smashwords, for example, promotes the fact that its authors get 60% of the sales price of a book priced above 99 cents that it uploads to Barnes & Noble, whereas the author uploading the same book on his or her own would get only 40% if the book were priced below $2.99 or above $9.99.
 In the case of some retailers, though, the percentage may be lower, so be diligent and thoroughly explore the returns for all vendors!

 The bottom line is that, to effectively market your eBook, it’s a good idea to have it available on as many platforms as possible so people can discover it.
 Deciding whether you do that through a distributor, through uploading directly to retailers, or a combination of both will require you to weigh the costs and benefits of factors such as time, money, and your comfort level with the various distributors and retailers.
-Anecdotally, eBook formatter Erika Q. Stokes reports her clients say the majority of their sales come from Amazon.com.
+(Anecdotally, most of my clients, with a few notable exceptions, say the majority of their sales come from Amazon.com. –Erika)

 Let Your Readers Know More About You